 Behavioural opportunity also introduces the question of agency.

-Agency in animal welfare can be understood broadly as an animal's capacity to exert some degree of control over its interactions with its environment.
-Opportunities to choose between locations, thermal conditions, retreat sites, levels of exposure or forms of activity may consequently possess welfare significance even where the animal repeatedly selects the same option (Špinka, 2019; Mellor et al., 2020).
+Agency in animal welfare can be understood broadly as an animal's capacity to act towards goals through meaningful interaction with its environment.
+In this paper, choice refers to the act of selecting among alternatives; preference to repeatable relative selection between available alternatives; motivation to willingness to incur a cost for access; and control to the capacity to influence outcomes predictably.
+Agency is the broader construct within which those forms of action may operate.
+The terms are related but not interchangeable (Špinka, 2019; Mellor et al., 2020; Englund and Cronin, 2023).

 This presents another difficulty for conventional husbandry assessment.
 Choice is easiest to observe when an animal changes its selection.
 Yet the welfare value of choice may not depend upon constant switching between alternatives.